 Savvy business owners, executive leaders, and management teams know that the success of a business isn’t usually hinging on just one factor.
-But these smart business people also know that employee engagement is a crucial ingredient to driving business, increasing sales, growing company revenue and reach.
+But these smart business people also know that employee engagement is a crucial ingredient for driving business, increasing sales, growing company revenue and reach.
 Here’s how improving employee engagement can lead to better business and a more robust bottom line.

 The relationship between employee engagement and a successful business.